Here’s How To Make Non-Greasy Pizza

 Avoid store-bought tomato sauces, as they contain a lot of fats and sugar, which will undoubtedly be absorbed in your pizza.

 The higher the temperature, the drier the pizza.
-Baking your pizza at higher temperatures will decrease the fatty content, as the heavy toppings will cook for less time, and they won’t release as much grease and fat into the crust as they would in lower temperatures, though their caloric value won’t change.
+Baking your pizza at higher temperatures will decrease the fatty content, as the heavy toppings will cook for less time.
+They won’t release as much grease and fat into the crust as they would in lower temperatures, though their caloric value won’t change.

-It is easier to add some extra grease than to take it off, but sometimes it has to be done.
+Adding some extra grease is easier than removing it, but sometimes it has to be done.
 If you overdo the fatty toppings, they will release some substantial amount of fat that you may not like on your pizza.
 In this case, you will have to remove the excess grease, which isn’t always simple, but it is doable.

 Blotting

-The easiest way to remove excess grease from your pizza is to blot it.
+Blotting excess grease from your pizza is the easiest way to remove it.
 Tap the pizza with a paper napkin to absorb the fat puddles.
 However, blotting the pizza will only remove the surface grease, leaving the rest of the pizza as greasy as it was before.

 Still, you can remove a good amount of fat and grease this way, making your pizza more user-friendly.
 There is, however, of making your pizza externally dry, so pat slowly and softly, and be careful not to leave any paper napkin pieces on your pizza, as the napkin can stick to the grease and become hard to remove.